Build Your Own Assay Tools

 Develop cellular InCELL Pulse compound-target engagement assays to measure inhibitor cellular potency against user-defined protein targets of interest.
 These assays apply EFC and ligand-dependent thermal stabilization of target proteins such as protein kinases, methyltransferases, and hydrolases.
 Employ the simple protocol with minimal hands-on time to obtain quantitative inhibitor EC50 values in a native cellular environment.

-Custom Assays and Stable Cell Lines We Can Develop For You
+Custom Assays and Stable Cell Lines Developed For You

 Create Your Own Cell-Based Assays to Study Receptor Tyrosine Kinase Function Watch Webinar